 AVS UX Design Overview

-A successful Alexa integration makes it easy for a customer to interact with a product using natural voice control.
-The AVS UX Design Guidelines outline requirements and recommendations to achieve a seamless Alexa experience.
+A successful Alexa integration makes it easy for a customer to interact with your product using natural voice control.
+The AVS UX Design guidelines outline requirements and recommendations to achieve a seamless Alexa experience.

 Setup and Authentication

 The Setup and Authentication process teaches customers what Alexa is, how to use it, and allows them to connect the device to their Amazon account.
 This typically lives within the setup or first run experience on a partner device.

 For information on the setup flow, authentication, example screens, and example text and translations, see Setup and Authentication.

 When building a device, remember that using Alexa should feel conversational.
 This means that waking Alexa should be easy, interrupting Alexa should be supported, and the customer should easily be able to understand Alexa’s non-verbal states, like Listening and Thinking.

 For information on the attention system, including states and sounds, see Attention System.

 When implementing Notifications, you need to determine the best way to inform your customer that a Notification has arrived, and how to persistently remind the customer that unread notifications are available in their queue.
 For more on how to alert customers about new or queued Notifications, see Notifications.

 Display Cards for Alexa allow products to render "Now Playing" information for music, as well as static display cards for general knowledge questions, weather, to-do and shopping lists, calendar updates, and Alexa skills.